dasmiq/passim/README.md

 Note that this must be a single line in the file.
 This JSON record format has two important differences from general-purpose JSON files.
 First, the JSON records for each document are concatenated together, rather than being nested inside a top-level array.
 Second, each record must be contained on one line, rather than extending over multiple lines until the closing curly brace.
 These restrictions make it more efficient to process in parallel large numbers of documents spread across multiple files.

 In addition to the fields `id`, `text`, and `series`, other metadata included in the record for each document will be passed through into the output.
-In particular, a `date` field, if present, will be used to sort passages within each cluster.

 Natural language text is redundant, and adding markup and JSON field names increases the redundancy.
 Spark and passim support several compression schemes.
-For relatively small files, gzip is adequate; however, when the input files are large enough that they do not comfortably fit in memory, bzip2 is preferable since programs can split it into blocks before decompressing.
+For relatively small files, gzip is adequate; however, when the input files are large enough that they do not comfortably fit in memory, bzip2 is preferable since programs can split these files into blocks before decompressing.

 ### Running passim